villette0/M2C-Portfolio-HTML_CSS/README.md

 ## Challenge Description

 This project encompassed creating a website without starter code.
 The portfolio includes spaces to showcase samples of work along with a short biography and contact links.
+There is a responsive layout with a grid that has the first project as the largest shown.
+Internal links bring the user to designated sections and external links navigate to completed projects.

 ## User Story